JHG777000/builder/Manual.md

 Run will will not terminate builder on failure, but will produce an error message.

 If the -a flag is not given, the run function will append "./" to the start of its input before executing.

+	format(filepath).

+Format a string(filepath) for options string format, to pass a filepath between subprojects.